When things are odd or things are quaint

 - Dr. Stein from Soul Eater experiences hallucinations after being exposed to Medusa's madness for an extended period of time that involved various things, like Medusa being next to him and talking to him, her arrows, etc.

-- Xadhoom suffers from hallucinations caused by an Evronian superweapon for the most part of "Shooting Star", causing her to think everybody was an Evronian.
-Unfortunately, her policy with them is to Kill 'em All.
+- Paperinik New Adventures: Xadhoom suffers from hallucinations caused by an Evronian superweapon for the most part of "Shooting Star", causing her to think everybody was an Evronian.
+Unfortunately, her policy with them is to kill them all.
 Luckily, the kind of energy she uses to kill them is not lethal to humans.

 - In A Beautiful Mind, John Nash has quite a few hallucinations— including his roommate/best friend, his niece, and even the intelligence assignment he had been working on.

-- In Requiem for a Dream, Ellen Burstyn's character experiences vivid hallucinations as a side effect of her amphetamine addiction.
+- In Requiem for a Dream, Sara Goldfarb experiences vivid hallucinations as a side effect of her amphetamine addiction.